- Sun canopy

 - Dive capable

-The MV Olive Ridley is Sea Darwin’s newest vessel, commissioned in 2019 for the express purpose of Darwin Harbour cruises.
+The MV Olive Ridley is Sea Darwin’s newest vessel, commissioned in 2019 for the express purpose of Darwin Harbour cruises and Darwin Harbour diving.
 It was designed for Darwin’s coastal conditions by Stephen Plummer of Woody Marine, and built in Brisbane, Queensland.
 It is solid ‘RIB” all aluminium construction, 12m in length and surveyed to carry 24 passengers offshore and 28 passengers inshore.
 It is powered by twin 450 hp Yamaha outboards which makes it capable of 40 knots.
 Its speed and comfort across tropical waters enables passengers to have an exhilarating ride at one with the elements.

 The name “Olive Ridley” comes from the smallest species of sea turtle.
 These sea turtles are found in Northern Territory waters, with a small number nesting on our Top End coast, including Bare Sand Island.